 "Students who participate in internships early often perform better when applying for jobs," Ms. Phuong commented.

-Le Manh Cuong, 26, a former student of Hanoi University of Science and Technology, got a job right after graduation at a company specializing in designing and installing electrical cabinets.
+Le Manh Cuong, 26, a former student of Hanoi University of Science and Technology, got a job right after graduating at a company specializing in designing and installing electrical cabinets.
 He said that his internship at this company in his fourth year greatly contributed to his chances of being hired.

 Vui saw the benefits of doing an internship early.
 So on May 13, he went to the school’s career fair to learn about internship positions at banks.
 He wanted to try something new before making a choice for the future.